Is the Philippines the right country for you to live?

 Many people, mostly men, but more and more women follow them, choose the Philippines because of the affordable way of living.
 And that is a good choice.
 Although the prices are rising every month, it is still affordable to live here.
 And depending on where you decide to rent a house you can live from a basic income as low as 650 US$.

 But that will not get you a comfortable lifestyle though, and when you do get sick bills add up easily.
-Please note that that estimate is for a very rural area, with little shops, infrastructure, and entertainment.
+Please note that that estimate is for a very rural area, with few shops, infrastructure, and entertainment.

 Men come here in the hope to find the love of their life in a Filipina beauty.
 And the Filipinas are more and more drawn to Asian men like Korean and Chinese, who have much more money to spend.
 Love here is based on economic improvement and a better social and economic position for the whole family.

-You have to keep in mind that in a country that suffers under a huge teen pregnancy, and a widespread obese problem due to all the affordable fast food it will be hard to find a beautiful girl that has not a few kids stashed away at some family members house.
+You have to keep in mind that in a country that suffers from a huge teen pregnancy, and a widespread obese problem due to all the affordable fast food it will be hard to find a beautiful girl that has not a few kids stashed away at some family members house.

 I have seldom seen so many rotten front teeth or molar-less chewing people as in the Philippines.